ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Introduction

-Unlike multi-bit coding RF-RIS, which typically produces a very limited number of phase shift states and lacks control over the strength of the reflected signal~\cite{kim2023rotated, zhang2019dynamically}, ML-ARIS with IQ modulation can generate a high-resolution reflection coefficient.
+Unlike multi-bit coding RF-RIS, which typically produces a very limited number of phase shift states and lacks control over the strength of the reflected signal~\cite{kim2023rotated, zhang2019dynamically}, ML-ARIS with synthetic reflection can generate a high-resolution reflection coefficient.
 Consequently, ML-ARIS is capable of performing advanced array processing methods such as robust capon beamforming (RCB) and minimum variance distortionless response (MVDR).
 These techniques enhance the intensity of reflected waves in targeted directions while mitigating unintended interference in surrounding environments.

 In addition to the multilayer structure, an enhanced matching network is implemented to address the varying impedance of piezoelectric materials in dynamic environments.
-This network features a three-tier subnetwork architecture, with each tier comprising a high-pass L-type matching circuit.
-The interconnection between the tiers is managed by a microcontroller (MCU), allowing adaptation to changes in the reflector's impedance caused by temperature fluctuations and the incident angle of acoustic waves.
-To ensure optimal performance, the tiers operate in a cascaded manner rather than independently.
+It utilizes a three-tier subnetwork architecture, each tier comprising a high-pass L-type matching circuit.
+A microcontroller (MCU) coordinates the interconnections between tiers, adapting to changes in the reflector's impedance due to temperature fluctuations and the incident angle of acoustic waves.
+For optimal performance, the tiers operate in a cascaded manner rather than independently.
 The parameters of all components in the matching circuit, including capacitance and inductance, are determined by solving an optimization problem.